 Congenital heart disease is present from birth and can affect the health at any age.

-- Cyanotic heart disease - the heart defect results in low blood oxygen levels.
-Babies suffer from breathlessness, fainting and fatigue.
-They typically have blue-colored toes, fingers and lips.
+- In cyanotic heart disease, the defect causes low blood oxygen levels.
+Infants suffer from breathlessness, fainting, and fatigue, and they may have blue-colored toes, fingers, and lips.

 - Chest pains

-- Cyanosis - the lips, fingers and toes are bluish
+- Cyanosis or bluish lips, fingers, and toes

 - Delayed growth